Thoughts, ponderings, reflections.

 Anyway, still processing it all.

-1. 2 Responses to “RNC Protests in St. Paul”
+2 thoughts on “RNC Protests in St. Paul”

 And I’m curious as to why you want to “stop the war”.
 A war that toppled a thuggish, murderous regime, enforced international law and United Nations sanctions, is bringing liberty to an oppressed people, and is being won.